quietly-turning/Lua-For-SM5/_Actors/Quad.md

 ## A More Advanced Example

-Since Quads are fairly simple, let's use another example to animate some Quads and demonstrate a few new-to-SM5 features and shortcuts along the way.
+Since Quads are fairly simple, let's use another example to animate some Quads.
+This example makes use of a new-to-SM5 feature, command-chaining, which is discussed more in-depth <a href="{{site.baseurl}}/BestPractices/CommandChaining.html">in Chapter 3.2</a>.

 <span class="CodeExample-Title">Three Quads with animation:</span>
 {% highlight lua linenos=table %}